easegress-io/easegress/doc/faascontroller.md

 ```

 ### FaaSFunction spec
-* The FaaSFunction spec including `name`, `image` and other resource related configrations.
+* The FaaSFunction spec including `name`, `image`, and other resource-related configurations.
 * The `image` is the HTTP microservice's image URL.
-When upgrading the FaaSfFunction's business logic. this filed can be helpful.
+When upgrading the FaaSfFunction's business logic. this field can be helpful.
-* The `resource` and `autoscaling` fields are simaller with K8s or Knative's configuration.[2]
+* The `resource` and `autoscaling` fields are smaller with K8s or Knative's configuration.[2]
 * The `requestAdaprot` is for customizing the HTTP request content routed from FaaSController's HTTP traffic gate to Knative's `kourier` gateway.

 ```yaml